mikeizbicki/ucr-cs100/assignments/hw/hw4-contributing/README.md

 There are three submissions for this assignment:

 The first is part is due at midnight on **Friday, Nov 7**.
-In this submission, you must create an issue on github describing what your tutorial will be about, and who will be on your team.
+In this submission, you must create an issue on GitHub describing what your tutorial will be about, and who will be on your team.
 I will use this submission to ensure your topic is appropriate.

 The second submission is due at midnight on **Thursday, Dec 4**.
 This is a rough draft submission of your project.
 Create a folder in this repo called `/tutorials/yoursubject`.
-You should create a pull request through github on this repo showing the current status of your project.
+You should create a pull request through GitHub on this repo showing the current status of your project.
 You should be approximately 75% complete with your project's content at this point.
 I will use this submission to make sure that your project will actually provide benefit to future cs100 students.

 Your third submission is due at midnight on **Thursday, Dec 11**.
 This will be the final submission for your project.
-You must submit your tutorial as a pull request on this repository through github.
+You must submit your tutorial as a pull request on this repository through GitHub.
 Use the same folder from above called `/tutorials/yoursubject`.
 Inside the folder should be at least a file called `README.md` that contains the contents of your tutorial.
 You may include other files in this folder, such as images or cpp files, if they are relevant to the tutorial.